-The probable capital cost of the project is approximately \$4.4 million for the bridge and construction and \$2.8 million for the temporary bridge, and \$1,822,500 for other associated items (e.g. road approaches), for a total of approximately \$9,047,500 (including an allowance for engineering but not property acquisition or utility relocation).
+The probable capital cost of the project is approximately \$5.1 million for the bridge and construction and \$2.4 million for the temporary bridge, and \$2.3 million for other associated items (e.g. road approaches), for a total of approximately \$9.8 million (not including an allowance for engineering or property).
 The County intends to finance the majority of the capital costs of the work through the public works budget.